Synrgise/SynrgiseTypingTestScorm/README.md

    - Once the contents are zipped, you can upload the zip file to any SCORM 1.2 compatible Learning Management System (LMS).
    - Follow the instructions provided by your LMS to upload and deploy the SCORM package.

-By following these instructions, you can customize the time limit, quotes, and title of the typing test game within the SCORM package and deploy it to your preferred SCORM-compatible LMS for student use.
+By following these instructions, you can customize the time limit, quotes, instructions, and image for the typing test game within the SCORM package and deploy it to your preferred SCORM-compatible LMS for student use.